Weird Sisters: Tales from the Queens of the Pulp Era

 British Library Tales of the Weird

-British Library Tales of the Weird consists of fifty-seven books, and the series is set to expand with the upcoming release of two more books.
+British Library Tales of the Weird consists of sixty-four books and series is set to expand with the upcoming release of four more books.
 The current recommended reading order for the series is provided below.